-Although the substation, access roads, and line changes would occur in mostly non-forested open space, the area is within an industrial complex and close to two airports.
+Development of the substation, access roads, and line changes for either Lot 11 or Lot 12 would occur on undeveloped urban land, within an industrial complex and close to two airports.
 Sundial Substation would meet BPA's 50 dBA design criteria at the substation perimeter and all state noise limits and federal guidelines.
 As described above, there would be no-to-moderate impacts during construction and operation and maintenance of the substation.

 The proposed substation sites, which would be on forest land (Casey Road and Baxter Road), and open space and rural land (Monahan Creek) would meet BPA's 50 dBA design criteria at the substation perimeters and all state noise limits and federal guidelines.
-There would be no to-moderate impacts during construction and operation and maintenance of these substations.
+There would be no-to-moderate impacts during construction and operation and maintenance of these substations.
 Noise impacts could be considered higher at the Monahan Creek site since it is surrounded by residential land uses.

 Impacts common to action alternatives are in Section 9.2.2.
 The remaining sections discuss impacts unique to each alternative, and recommended mitigation measures.